isaacnmm/pestpolicy-hugo2XX/content/posts/bathroom-vent-fan-cfm-calculator/index.md

 To use a CFM calculator effectively, you'll need accurate measurements of your bathroom.

 1. **Measure Length and Width: ** Use a tape measure to determine the length and width of your bathroom in feet.
-Round to the nearest half
+Round to the nearest half-foot if necessary.
-- foot if necessary.
 2. **Measure Height: ** Measure the height of your bathroom ceiling from the floor to the ceiling in feet.
 Most standard ceilings are 8 feet high.

 ###  Calculation Method 1: For Bathrooms Up to 100 Square Feet

-For most standard
-- sized bathrooms (up to 100 square feet), a simple rule of thumb applies:
+For most standard-sized bathrooms (up to 100 square feet), a simple rule of thumb applies:

 * **Required CFM = Bathroom Square Footage**